-- " Calgary Open Space Plan (2003) - " Calgary Integrated Pest Management Plan (2004) - " Our BiodiverCity: Calgary's 10-year Biodiversity Strategic Plan (2015) - " Calgary Natural Area Management Plan (1994)
+- " Calgary Open Space Plan (2003)

+- " Calgary Integrated Pest Management Plan (2004)

+- " Our BiodiverCity: Calgary's 10-year

+Biodiversity Strategic Plan (2015)

+- " Calgary Natural Area Management Plan (1994)
-1. Review and Assessment:

-- a.
-Customer level service will continue, along with an ongoing review of maintenance practices to ensure alignment - b.
+- 1. Review and Assessment: - Customer level service will continue, along with an ongoing review of maintenance practices to ensure alignment - b.
 Develop performance metrics to ensure success of maintenance and restoration activities - c.
-Identify areas of the park for management under the City's Naturalization Initiative d.
+Identify areas of the park for management under the City's Naturalization Initiative - 2.
+Maintenance Practices: - Maintenance regimes should be appropriate for the natural resource management zones of the park (Map 11) - b.
+Wherever possible, maintenance vehicle access to the park will be restricted to designated maintenance access roads, dirt roads, and surfaced trails - c.
+Low impact equipment will be used whenever possible in all maintenance activities d.
 Herbicides and pesticides shall be applied in accordance with manufacturer's recommendations, government legislation, City bylaws, and the Integrated Pest Management Policy.